CUG Guidelines for Presenters

 Due to the large number of technical attendees, conference wireless can at times problematic, particularly early in the conference.
 Please ensure you have prepared all materials in advance for use in an offline environment.
 Test the conference network in advance of your presentation if you plan to attempt a live demonstration or tutorial, be prepared in case of failure and don’t rely on network access as your only presentation method.

 Because the rooms used for the sessions can be much larger than typical conference rooms, use large, well-spaced type and allow space for the border around the image.
+Note that CUG does not provide a slide template, presenters are free to user the style of their respective institutions.

 At the CUG Meeting